practicingruby/practicing-ruby-paid/posts/gregory/005-the-middle-path-to-automated-testing.md

 the following things: 1) external resources 2) highly performance intensive tasks 3) very hard to set up resources.
 Try to couple anything mocked with real tests that are run on demand.

-### Use MiniTest::Spec if possible

-MiniTest is in the Ruby standard library, so it "just works".
-Moreover, it is trivial to understand the entire library inside and out with just a small amount of code reading.
-RSpec is very powerful (and incredibly featureful), but its complexity along with the tools around it give testing too much emphasis.
-You don't need RSpec unless you *want* to be test obsessed.

 ### Design for Testability